-At first sight, the situation could be easier in the case of so-called 'mixed agreements' (concluded by both the EU and its Member States and one or more third States or international organizations) as the UK as one of the signatories seems to be a 'party' in its own right and bound directly under public international law.60 According to Article 2(1)(f)-(g) of the Vienna Convention on the Law of Treaties (VCLT), a State constitutes a 'party' to an international treaty so long as it has consented to be bound by the provisions of that treaty, which continues to be in force with respect to it and which has not been terminated in conformity with its own terms, or the VCLT rules on the termination of treaties.
-While most mixed EU FTAs contain specific provisions for the termination of their operation, they do not provide for a special termination clause in case of withdrawal of a state from the EU.
-For some, this leads to the conclusion that "the UK's withdrawal from the EU will not as such affect its capacity as a formal 'party' to mixed EU FTAs."61 Perhaps the better question is to what extent they will continue to apply to the UK.62
+been terminated in conformity with its own terms or the VCLT rules on the termination of treaties.
+While most mixed EU FTAs contain specific provisions for the termination of their operation, they do not provide for a special termination clause in case of withdrawal of a State from the EU.
+For some, this leads to the conclusion that "the UK's withdrawal from the EU will not as such affect its capacity as a formal 'party' to mixed EU FTAs."72 Perhaps the better question is to what extent they will continue to apply to the UK.73

-In that respect, it is essential to recall that these are not just international agreements that the UK entered into individually.
-As an 'integral part of EU law' - in the words of the EU Court - they are closely connected to other EU legislation and policies.
-Moreover, many mixed agreements are concluded without a strict indication of what falls under EU competences and what is still in the hands of the Member States.
-63 In fact, few Council decisions only refer to the participation of Member States in the agreement alongside the Union, 64 or explain in general terms that the agreement is only
+In that respect, it is essential to recall that these are not just international agreements that the UK entered into individually, despite the remark made by Advocate General Sharpston that Member States are parties to the agreement as sovereign States, "not as a mere appendage of the European Union".74 As an "integral part of EU law" - in the words of the EU Court - these agreements are closely connected to other EU legislation and policies.
+Moreover, many mixed agreements are concluded without a strict indication of what falls under EU competences and what is still in the hands of the Member States.75 In fact, many Council decisions only refer to the participation of Member States in the agreement alongside the Union,76 or explain in general terms that the agreement is only concluded insofar as the agreement's provisions fall under Union competences.77 To distill the division of competences from the Council decision adopting the Agreement remains difficult.
+The Council decisions on signature and provisional application state that the listed provisions shall only provisionally apply "to the extent that they cover matters falling within the Union's competence".78 Several Council decisions even explicitly state that "the provisional application of parts of the Agreement does not prejudge the allocation of competences between the Union and its Member States in accordance with the Treaties".79 Thus, also the